Big Sur Coast Highway

 Big Sur Coast Highway is a section of California State Route 1 through the Big Sur region of California that is widely considered to be one of the most scenic driving routes in the United States, if not the world.
 It is both a National Scenic Byway and a California Scenic Highway, and was described by Australian painter Francis McComas as the "greatest meeting of land and water in the world".
 The winding, narrow road, often cut into the face of towering seaside cliffs, is a "symbolic image" of Big Sur.
 Condé Nast Traveler named State Route 1 through Big Sur one of the top ten world-famous streets, comparable to Broadway in New York City and the Champs-Élysées in Paris.
 The road itself is a destination for visitors.

 The Big Sur portion of Highway 1 is generally considered to include the 71 mile segment adjoining the unincorporated region of Big Sur between Malpaso Creek near Carmel Highlands in the north and San Carpóforo Creek near San Simeon in the south.

 Prior to its completion, the California coast south of Carmel and north of San Simeon was one of the most remote regions in the state, rivaling at the time nearly any other region in the United States for its difficult access.
 In 1920, the 26 mi trip from Carmel to the Pfeiffer Ranch in the Big Sur valley on the Old Coast Road in a light spring wagon pulled by two horses could be completed in about 11 hours, while a lumber wagon pulled by four horses could make the same trip in 13 hours.
 The rough road ended in present-day Posts and could be impassible in winter.
 No road existed beyond Posts, only a horseback trail connecting the homesteads to the south.

 The highway was first proposed by Dr. John L. D. Roberts, a physician who was summoned on April 21, 1894, to treat survivors of the wreck of the 493 shton S.S.
 Los Angeles (originally USRC Wayanda), which had run aground near the Point Sur Light Station about 25 mi south of Carmel-by-the-Sea.
 It took him 3 1/2 hours on his two-wheeled, horse-drawn cart, a very fast trip for the day.
 The initial survey for the highway was completed in 1918, and its construction began in 1921.
 The project ceased for two years in 1926 when funding ran out, and after 18 years of construction, the Carmel–San Simeon Highway was completed in 1937.
 The route was incorporated into the state highway system and re-designated as Highway 1 in 1939.

-The highway has been closed frequently by landslides, and remains partially closed as of May 2025.
+The highway has been closed frequently by landslides, including a 3 year closure from 2023 to 2026.
+It reopened fully as of January 2026.